rinalds98/destination-unknown/README.md

 Features
 =
-Destination Unknown quiz is a simple quiz that tests the knowledge of the user.
-Even though it looks very simple on the outside there is alot of things working in the background so the user can have a pleasant experience while playing.
+The quiz 'Destination Unknown' is a simple quiz that tests the knowledge of the user.
+Even though it looks very simple on the outside there are a lot of things working in the background so the user can have a pleasant experience while playing.

 - ## **Desktop and Mobile viewing**
 It was important to have the website work across both mobile and desktop.
-This required the use of media queries to accomodate different screen sizes.
+This required the use of media queries to accommodate different screen sizes.
  - Desktop

  ![Desktop Quiz](assets/images/desktop.png)